antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 This performs all actions at once - model optimization, model evaluation and report generation.

-To test the model on hardware, set `simulated` in the scenario to `false` and then flash the device with microTVM-based app:
+To test the model on hardware, set `simulated` in the scenario to `false` and then flash the device with the microTVM-based app:

 ```bash test-skip
 /root/MaximSDK/Tools/OpenOCD/openocd \